Handvask/handvask/README.md

 1. First create .env files in the following directories:

    execute the local-run.sh script in the root directory of the project.
 This will create the .env files for you.
-   This file should be provided in the hand-in or in the discord channel.
+   This file should be provided in the hand-in or the discord channel.

 ```bash
 chmod +x local_run.sh
 ./local_run.sh
 ```

 if these are not created, the project will not run.
-Env for the cloud is much more sophisticated, i'll try to explain how to run the cloud version later.
+Env for the cloud is much more sophisticated, I'll try to explain how to run the cloud version later.

 ## Backend